rolandalla/laravelcrud/README.md

 ### Custom Generator's Stub Template

-You can customize the generator's stub vendor/roland/crud/Commands/stubs to achieve your need.
+You can customize the generator's stub **vendor/roland/crud/Commands/stubs** to achieve your need.

 1. Make sure you've published package's assets.
     ```
     php artisan vendor:publish
     ```
 2. From the directory **/resources/backEnd/** you can modify or customize the created View files.

+3. From the directory **/resources/backLayout/** you can modify or customize the created Master Layout.

+4. From the file **/routes/web.php ** you can modify or customize the created route.

+4. From the file **/app/config/crudgenerator.php ** you can modify or customize all the needed paths.